 Four Bespoke medals, one for each day of the challenge.

-Four Bespoke technical Thames Challenge T-Shirts, one for each day of the challenge.
+Either Bespoke technical Thames Challenge T-Shirts, mugs, or hats, one for each day of the challenge.

 All four medals joined up give a to-scale impression of the full Thames Path route.